IBM/universal-connectors/README.md

 ### <a name="Ruby-filter"></a> Use Logstash's Ruby filter plug-in
 For adding a parser to the filter section of the configuration file as a pre-processing stage prior to executing the filter plug-in, use [Ruby filter plugin](https://www.elastic.co/guide/en/logstash/current/plugins-filters-ruby.html).

-### <a name="Ruby-plug-in"></a> Develop a Ruby filter plug-in
+### <a name="filter-plug-in"></a> Develop a filter plug-in
-For developing a Ruby filter plug-in, use [How to write a Logstash filter plugin](https://www.elastic.co/guide/en/logstash/current/filter-new-plugin.html)
+* For developing a Ruby filter plug-in, use [How to write a Logstash filter plugin](https://www.elastic.co/guide/en/logstash/current/filter-new-plugin.html)
+* For developing a Java filter plug-in, use [How to write a Java filter plugin](https://www.elastic.co/guide/en/logstash/current/java-filter-plugin.html)

 **Note:**
 It is the developer's responsibility to maintain and update the Data Base's supported versions